 Research has shown that children and youth who diet are much more likely to develop eating disorders.
 In fact, the earlier that dieting begins, the more likely a significant eating disorder can occur.
-Body positivity begins at home and there are many ways for parents to help children develop body positivity naturally.
+Body positivity begins at home; parenting styles can help to develop body positivity naturally.

-We certainly don’t want family members to feel guilty.
-We are just asking parents to take an honest look at their own habits.
+At Sanford Behavioral Health, we certainly don’t want family members to feel guilty.
+We are asking parents to take an honest look at their habits.
 It’s not easy initially, as we live in an environment obsessed with diet and fitness culture.
 I encourage parents to look at their own attitudes on eating and food.
 Our eating disorder program team is here to help address these issues and understand different parenting styles.
 We are committed to helping families understand how parenting style can influence their child’s health, growth, and development while decreasing their risk of developing an eating disorder.
 To learn more, contact us today at 616.202.3326 to learn more about resources for eating disorders.

 Don’t criticize your own appearance.
 Value yourself more for your character.
-Learn the difference between weight and health and concentrate on health enhancing behaviors.
-At Sanford Comprehensive Treatment for Eating Disorders, we practice a Health at Every Size (HAES) approach, which honors body diversity and encourages movement for health and enjoyment, not to lose weight.
+Learn the difference between weight and health and concentrate on health-enhancing behaviors.
+At Sanford Comprehensive Treatment for Eating Disorders, we practice the health at every size (HAES) approach, which honors body diversity and encourages movement for health and enjoyment, not to lose weight.

-Practice taking all people seriously for what they do, not how they look.
+Practice taking everyone seriously for what they do, not how they look.
 Give boys and girls the same opportunities and responsibilities.
-Work for and speak out for the rights – fairness, equity, safety, respect, control of their bodies – of those with marginalized identities.
+Work for and speak out for the rights of those with marginalized identities—fairness, equity, safety, respect, and control of their bodies.

 Talk with your children about the pressure to “look good” and the ways in which media images are manipulated.
 Discuss the dangers of dieting.
 Teach them to be critical viewers of social media.
 In fact, consider limiting their access to social media.
 We know negative body image correlates directly with the use of social media platforms.

 The more you enjoy your life, the less critical you will be of your body.
 Learn to accept compliments graciously.
-Focus on family, friends and faith – those things that bring true joy from within.
+Focus on family, friends, and faith.
+Those things bring true joy from within.
 Tell your children frequently that you love and accept them just as they are.
 This builds self-esteem and body positivity.

 Choose to move for your heart health, not to change the size of your body.
-Any kind of movement can help; do something together as a family.
+Any kind of movement can help.
+Do something together as a family.
 Have fun.
-Do not communicate the message, “I can’t do _______ until I look a certain way.”
-At Sanford we integrate experiential therapy into the recovery process whenever possible.
+At Sanford Behavioral Health, we integrate experiential therapy into the recovery process whenever possible.

 Support retailers who portray diversity in their advertising and hiring practices.
 Research the businesses whose values align with yours.
 Support them.
-Consider carrying a note card listing these businesses as a reminder (or save on your phone).
+Consider carrying a note card listing these businesses as a reminder.
 Teach your children to be responsible shoppers.

 Notice, in a complimentary way, how people vary.
 Express appreciation for body diversity.
 Don’t judge others by their appearance.
 It should not be more acceptable to practice “weightism” than any other form of prejudice.